 I heard about the movie when I was in middle school for all the wrong reasons… Young audience go with the visuals more rather than trying to understand the deeper meaning behind it.
 I am glad that I watched the movie when I matured enough to understand life and message behind it a little better.

-Both the movies are good in its own place… Morality wise the movie ending won my heart but I can’t appreciate less the Netflix adaptation either for bringing out Bengali Culture so gracefully… Both are movies are available with English subtitles, give it a watch to experience something new!
+Both the movies are good in their own places.
+Morality wise the movie ending won my heart but I can’t appreciate less the Netflix adaptation either for bringing out Bengali Culture so gracefully.
+Both are movies are available with English subtitles, give it a watch to experience something new!

 Edit : Finally I read the book.
 Find my summary here.